 Active 4 days ago

 This specialty practice discussion group is intended for nurse educator members of APHON.
-Remember that...
+Remember...
 View more

 This specialty practice discussion group is intended for nurse educator members of APHON.
 Remember that anything published in this community can be seen by any member of the community.
 Please be considerate of the HIPAA Privacy Rule when posting to the community.